 a) the detailed communication failure information (e.g. 5G SM cause) as "commFailure" attribute; and

 12. for QoS Monitoring, if the "QoSMonitoring" feature is supported:

+- when the SMF receives the report about the requested packet delay(s):

-a) one or two uplink packet delays within the "ulDelays" attribute; or
+a) one or two uplink packet delays within the "ulDelays" attribute;

-b) one or two downlink packet delays within the "dlDelays" attribute; or
+b) one or two downlink packet delays within the "dlDelays" attribute; and/or

-c) one or two round trip packet delays within the "rtDelays" attribute.
+c) one or two round trip packet delays within the "rtDelays" attribute; or

+- when the feature "QoSMonitoringFailureReport" is supported, and the SMF receives from the UPF a packet delay measurement error, the "qosMonInd" attribute.

 NOTE 4: QoS Monitoring notification can be the result of an implicit subscription of the PCF on behalf of the NEF/AF as part of setting PCC rule(s) via the Npcf_SMPolicyControl service (see clause 4.2.3.25 of 3GPP TS 29.512 [14]).